OCamlverse/ocamlverse.github.io/content/debugging.md

 You invoke it with the `ocamldebug` command.
 See [the manual](https://caml.inria.fr/pub/docs/manual-ocaml/debugger.html) for more details.
-* The easiest way to debug OCaml code, other than inserting print statements, is choosing bytecode as your compilation target, and using teh OCaml debugger.
+* The easiest way to debug OCaml code, other than inserting print statements, is choosing bytecode as your compilation target, and using the OCaml debugger.
 * Additionally, one can use `gdb` to debug native code.
 * [ocamlearlybird](https://github.com/hackwaly/ocamlearlybird):
 [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/)